korraitech/PyStamps/README.md

-# UrbanSAR signature
+# pyStaMPS signature
-urbansar service using SNAP and STAMPS
+pystamps

-### How to run InSAR service.
+### How to run pystamps.
-1. Update the params
+1. Update the params in input.json
-    This aoi is used to subset the scene.
     ```
    {
     "Pstm": {